 - The patient has immunosuppression, systemic lupus erythematosus or multiple myeloma

 - the patient has had a blood transfusion

 Data Protection Policy:

 Microbiology Department regards the lawful and correct treatment of patients’ personal information as vital to successful operations and to maintaining the confidence of users of the service.
-Our policy is to treat personal information lawfully and correctly and therefore we fully endorse and adhere to the principles of data protection defined in the Data Protection Act 1998.
+Our policy is to treat personal information lawfully and correctly and therefore we fully endorse and adhere to the principles of data protection defined in the General Data Protection Regulation

-As part of Plymouth Hospitals NHS Trust we also work to its governance and data protection policies which incorporate the Data Protection Act.
+As part of University Hospitals Plymouth NHS Trust we also work to its governance and data protection policies which incorporate the General Data Protection Regulation

 Patient consent is required for the use of tissues removed at surgical procedures for research (with certain exceptions), transplantation or obtaining medical information relevant to another person e.g. genetic information.

 Consent is not required for the use of tissue from living patients for the following purposes; clinical audit, quality control, public health monitoring, education or training in relation to human health, although it is good practice to inform patients that their tissues may be used for these purposes via patient information literature, and should any patient specify that they do not want their samples to be kept or used for such purposes, these should be respected.
 These latter uses of tissue are essential to ensure the high quality of service, which all patients have the right to expect.
 Wherever possible, samples of tissue used in this way should be anonymised or pseudonymised.